tangsiwei0831/tangsiwei0831.github.io/_life/2025-travel.md

 [Clubmed](https://www.clubmed.ca/)： 4.6/5.
 All-included hotel, meal is nice, they also have hiking and bar.
 Nice if you stay there for around 5 day, as the food would be repetitive.

+<h1 style="margin: 0;">Iceland</h1>

+[Black Crust Pizzeria](https://blackcrustpizzeria.com/): 4.4/5.
+Truffle Pizza is ok, not too special.

+[Geysir Glima Restaurant](https://hotelgeysir.is/geysir-restaurant/geysir-glima-restaurant/): 4.6/5.
+It is near the fountain, I like the lamb soup so much.

+[Grai kotturinn](https://www.graikotturinn.is/english): 4.1/5.
+Normal breakfast, nothing special.

+[Gunna á Leiti](https://hoteljokulsarlon.is/opening-hours/): 3.0/5.
+If you live in Hotel Jokulsarlon, do not go to this inner restaurant to eat, it is a scam .... no matter brunch or dinner, not worth at all.

+[Heimahumar "Local Langoustine" Truck](https://www.tripadvisor.ca/Restaurant_Review-g189960-d10541727-Reviews-Heimahumar_Local_Langoustine-Hofn_East_Region.html): 4.9/5.
+The lobster roll and lobster soup deiniftely needs to taste!!!

+[Kopar](https://koparrestaurant.is/en/): 4.4/5.
+Good food but is expensive...
+Some courses are a little strange, but worth to try.

+[Northern Light Bite](https://www.biti.is/): 4.5/5.
+Food truck near the lake.
+Fish and chips are fine, fish is ok, not that special.

+[Restaurant Suður-Vík](https://www.instagram.com/sudurvik/): 4.8/5.
+Would definitely recommend to go if you visit Vik, every dish is so good!

+[Sandholt](https://sandholt.is/en/our-menu/): 4.5/5.
+Decent brunch place in Reykjavík.

+[Smiðjan Brugghús](https://smidjanbrugghus.is/?srsltid=AfmBOoqM6Nio7nXlrepQZ5dPM8_35tKM_JSsDJdrpEXx6oLylK8_XRm_): 4.6/5.
+I like the chicken wings here~

+[The soup company](https://thesoup.company/): 4.6/5.
+Recommend to try after watching lava show, the soup can be refilled!!!

 <h1 style="margin: 0;">Korea</h1>
 <h3 style="margin: 3px;">Seoul</h3>
 [Cheongsudang Bakery](https://www.instagram.com/cheongsudang_/): 4.6/5.
 Good place if you want o have a drink and taste some dessert.